webrecorder/browsertrix-old/README.md

 py.test ./tests/test_api.py
 ```

-## Frontend
+## UI

-Browsertrix also includes a frontend (still under development) which will
+Browsertrix also includes a UI (still under development) which will
 have the same features as the CLI.

-To access the browsertrix frontend, load `http://localhost:8000/`
+To access the browsertrix UI, load `http://localhost:8000/`

 The frontend React app is found in `./frontend` and can be started via: